-Performance as Public Practice admits approximately five to seven candidates into the program each year.
-The program offers three degrees: M.A., M.F.A. and Ph.D.
+The Performance as Public Practice curriculum includes a variety of core courses as well as electives within and outside the department.
+Interdisciplinary coursework is encouraged.
+The program admits approximately five to seven applicants each year and offers three degrees: M.A., M.F.A. and Ph.D.

 Students with only an undergraduate degree must apply to either the M.A. or the M.F.A. degree program; an M.A. or M.F.A. is required for admission directly to the Ph.D.
 Students who finish the M.A. or the M.F.A. program may apply to continue on to the Ph.D. program; decided on a case-by-case basis.
 All students in our program take specific core courses, but emphasis is placed on interdisciplinarity by requiring a variety of elective courses within and outside our department and at least one practice-focused course.
 Students determine their own research foci and goals in collaboration with their advisor and the faculty.